Yowza-Animation/avalon-core/avalon/photoshop/README.md

 ## Usage

-The Photoshop extension can be found under `Window > Extensions > Yowza`.
+The Photoshop extension can be found under `Window > Extensions > Avalon`.
 Once launched you should be presented with a panel like this:

 ![Avalon Panel](panel.PNG "Avalon Panel")